 The first thing you need to do to improve your health is to change what you put into your body.
 You can lower your cholesterol by swapping out certain foods for healthier choices.

 Start by loading your plate with plant-based foods like fruits, vegetables, whole grains, and beans.
 Not only are they low in cholesterol, they’re high in fiber.
-That’ll keep things moving through your digestive tract.
-Fish, nuts, low-fat dairy, and lean poultry are good choices, too.
+Foods with fiber can help improve your cholesterol levels and lower your odds of getting:

-Want to maximize the effects of your new, low-cholesterol diet?
+Want to make the most of your new low-cholesterol diet?
 Get moving.
-Physical activity doesn’t have much direct effect on your LDL levels, but it does raise HDL as it lowers the amount of fat in your blood called triglycerides.
-Exercise also helps you keep off extra pounds and lowers your blood pressure -- two other contributors to heart disease.
+Physical activity doesn’t have much direct effect on your LDL levels, but it raises HDL as it lowers the amount of fat in your blood called triglycerides.
+Exercise also helps you keep off extra pounds and lowers your blood pressure -- two other things that make heart disease more likely.

 You should try to get a total of 30 minutes of heart-pumping exercise almost every day, like walking, running, swimming, biking, or hitting the elliptical or step machine.
 If you’ve been inactive for a long time, you’ll want to start off slow, walking for a few minutes at a time.
-Talk to your doctor about what kinds and how much exercise is right for you.
+Talk to your doctor about what kinds of exercise you should do and how much is right for you.